edenessame/rock-paper-scissors/README.md

   * The link to the website can be found at the top of the page.
   * The deployed website will update automatically with new commits to the master branch.

+* The live link can be found here: https://edenessame.github.io/rock-paper-scissors/

 ## Credits

 ### Content